Post-Training Neural Network Pruning using Graph Curvature: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This paper proposed a differential-geometry-based approach to identify the main NN data flow.
+This paper proposed a differential-geometry-based approach to NN pruning, through identifying the main NN data flows.
 In particular, we introduced the notion of neural curvature that can be used to rank NN connections and separate them according to their importance.
 We provided an extensive evaluation over three image classification datasets.

+\paragraph{Computation requirements.}Since the proposed method requires additional computation as compared to existing approaches, we provide the runtime and GPU memory statistics for all considered methods in Table~\ref{tab:runtime_memory}.
+For all of the other methods, since they need to specify the sparsity of the model pruning, we only record the runtime and GPU memory for one specific sparsity.
+For ours, we record the average runtime and GPU memory per example for VGG9-lite, CE ReLU, CIFAR-10.

+\paragraph{Scalability improvements.} In terms of scalability, the main challenge is calculating the Wasserstein distance, which requires solving a linear program.
+While this means that the Wasserstein distance cannot be computed in parallel on a GPU, we will explore three approaches for mitigating this challenge in future work.
+1)~We will consider a hybrid approach where magnitude-based pruning is used to quickly prune irrelevant weights (as assessed over a validation set) and curvature-based pruning is used for the challenging-to-separate, intermediate-value weights.
+An example of this procedure is shown in Figure~\ref{fig:mag_ours}.
+We begin by performing magnitude pruning until the accuracy drops by more than a user-defined threshold, $\tau$, relative to the original accuracy; we set $\tau = 0.025$, which leads to $43.6\%$ of the model's parameters to be pre-pruned.

+As illustrated in Figure~\ref{fig:mag_ours}, the black vertical dashed line indicates the switching point.
+Beyond this point, the performance of pure magnitude pruning degrades rapidly, whereas our method maintains accuracy and achieves performance comparable to the case without pre-pruning.
+We also show the runtime with pre-pruning in Table~\ref{tab:runtime_memory}, which has a significant speedup.
+In future work, we will explore this approach in greater depth.
+2)~We will investigate approximations to the Wasserstein distance, which can be computed on the GPU, e.g., through Sinkhorn approximation~\citep{luise2018differential}.
+3)~We will improve the implementation by noting that the Wasserstein distance can be greatly simplified in a variety of cases,~e.g., in input and output layers where it reduces to an inner product.

-The symbolic nature of our approach provides a well-understood tool that can be used in a variety of applications such as robustness analysis, model repair and alignment.
+\paragraph{Future work.} The symbolic nature of our approach provides a well-understood tool that can be used in a variety of applications such as robustness analysis, model repair and alignment.
 The method is general and can be used in a number of other domains, including natural language processing, reinforcement learning and magnetic resonance image analysis.
-As immediate future work, we intend to apply this technique to the adversarial training problem, e.g., by focusing on the edges that are currently not used by the NN.
+As immediate future work, we intend to apply this technique to the adversarial training problem, e.g.,~by focusing on the edges that are currently not used by the NN.
 A similar approach can be used for model repair and alignment, e.g.,~by only re-training connections that are not currently used.